gardenlinux/gardenlinux/tests/README.md

-    push-platform-test-gcp                  Push the platform test image for gcp push-platform-test-kvm                  Push the platform test image for kvm push-platform-test-openstack            Push the platform test image for openstack push-release-platform-test-ali          Push the platform test image for ali with release tag push-release-platform-test-aws          Push the platform test image for aws with release tag push-release-platform-test-azure        Push the platform test image for azure with release tag
+    push-platform-test-gcp                  Push the platform test image for gcp push-platform-test-kvm                  Push the platform test image for kvm push-platform-test-openstack            Push the platform test image for openstack push-platform-test-tofu                 Push the platform test image for tofu push-release-platform-test-ali          Push the platform test image for ali with release tag push-release-platform-test-aws          Push the platform test image for aws with release tag push-release-platform-test-azure        Push the platform test image for azure with release tag